regen-network/regen-ledger/docs/tutorials/user/credit-class-project-batch-management.md

 If you are managing your own credit origination process, you need to host your own data.
 If you are not ready to figure out a solution for hosting data but you are ready to create a credit class, project, and batch, then feel free to skip to the [next section](#credit-class) and come back later.

-To make your data available in Regen Network Development applications, you need to use the same IRI format we introduced in the previous section and create a data resolver using the `data` module that points applications to the hosted data when provided the IRI of the data.
+To make your data available in applications using Regen Network Development standards, you need to use the same IRI format we introduced in the previous section and create a data resolver using the `data` module that points applications to the hosted data when provided the IRI of the data.

 For more information about the `data` module, see [Data Concepts](../../modules/data/01_concepts.md).